-There are nearly 4,000 students enrolled in post-baccalaureate study in 93 master’s programs, an Ed.D. in Educational Leadership, and two joint doctoral programs with the University of California.
-The University also offers credential programs in education, specialized graduate certificate programs, and second baccalaureate degree programs.
-Our students, many of whom are working full-, or part-time, are fully engaged in scholarly endeavors, including basic and applied research, creative projects, and community service.
-General information about graduate study and how to begin and complete a post-baccalaureate program can be found in the following pages of the Bulletin at Graduate Education, Graduate Studies website grad.sfsu.edu, or by contacting the Division of Graduate Studies.
-A handbook for graduate students, the GradGuide, is available on the Graduate Studies website or in print at the Graduate Student Orientation held before the start of each fall semester.
+There are nearly 4,000 students enrolled in an Ed.D. in Educational Leadership, two joint doctoral programs with the University of California, master's, credential, second baccalaureate, and certificate programs.
+Our students, many of whom are working full or part-time, are fully engaged in scholarly endeavors, including basic and applied research, creative projects, and community service.
+General information about graduate study and how to begin and complete a post-baccalaureate program can be found in the following pages of the Bulletin at Graduate Education, Graduate Studies website, or by contacting the Division of Graduate Studies.
+A handbook for graduate students, the GradGuide, is available on the Graduate Studies website.

 For information about a specific program, the student should view the academic department website or contact the program graduate coordinator to obtain program-specific admission and/or degree requirements.
 Graduate coordinator contact information and department information can be accessed from the Graduate Studies website.

 Faculty Teaching in Graduate Programs

 Faculty members teaching in graduate programs hold doctoral or other terminal degrees in their field.
 These tenured and tenure-track faculty members serve as advisors on theses, creative works, field projects, and/or graduate comprehensive examinations committees based on the faculty member’s expertise and area of research or scholarly work.
 In some cases, non-tenure track faculty members with exceptional backgrounds in specific areas of study may be assigned to teach graduate-level courses.
 You can review faculty backgrounds in our Bulletin faculty directory or by visiting each department's website.